AfrazH2073/cse15l-lab-reports/lab3.md

 ```
 ` grep -i "g418" `

+`
 ahameed@Afrazs-MacBook-Pro biomed % pwd
 /Users/ahameed/docsearch-1/technical/biomed
-ahameed@Afrazs-MacBook-Pro biomed % grep -i "g418" 1471-213X-1-10.txt
+ahameed@Afrazs-MacBook-Pro biomed % grep -i "g418" 1471-213X-1-10.txt `

+`
 G418.
         resistance to G418 in mammalian cells.
+Importantly, the
-Importantly, the reverting to G418 sensitivity while retaining the extremely efficient.
-The generation of these G418-sensitive loxP elements.
-No G418 resistant G418 [ 16].
-The 5' region of homology consisted of 4.5 kb clones out of 200 that were resistant to both G418 and Hnf3αloxPNeo cells reverting to G418 and Hnf
+        reverting to G418 sensitivity while retaining the
+        extremely efficient.
+The generation of these G418-sensitive
+        loxP elements.
+No G418 resistant
+        G418 [ 16].
+The 5' region of homology consisted of 4.5 kb
+        clones out of 200 that were resistant to both G418 and
+        Hnf3αloxPNeo cells reverting to G418-sensitivity because
+        encode resistance to G418 confirming the results of Beck
+        vector would remain sensitive to G418.
+In contrast, we
+        phosphotransferase and so confer resistance to G418.
+This
+        targeting vector into Hnf3αΔpgk-Neo ES cells, 100% of G418
+        collected that were resistant to G418.
+The genotype of the
+        lines that were resistant to G418 had undergone homologous
+        100% of G418 resistant ES cell colonies were correctly
+        to G418 and can be used to target transgenes to any genomic
+            resistance to G418 and whose expression in mammalian
+            encode resistance to G418 (data not shown) [ 16].
+This
+            Geneticin (G418,Gibco-BRL) and negative selection
+            `

 grep -i performs similar function as grep by itself, except that doing grep -i allows you to do a search that isn't case sensitive.
 While normal grep would only print out the lines that have an occurence of the pattern you inputted exactly, same lower cases and same upper cases, even if the word has different cases compared to your input variable, it will still return.
 In our example, even though there were occurences of capital "The" while we inputted "the" for grep -i, and inputtted "g418" for "G418", the grep -i command returned all instances of the expression despite their differing cases.